 In this competition, the emphasis is on enjoyment, social atmosphere and skill development/maintenance.
-All games shall be played as per the Federation of Australian Futsal Rules, except to the extent that they are negated or modified by these rules.
+All games shall be played as per the latest edition of FIFA's Futsal Laws of the Game, except to the extent that they are negated or modified by these rules.
 All rules are open to the interpretation of the referee and their decision is final.

-1. LOCATION
+LOCATION